jgomezve/aci-k8s-operator/README.md

 ### Start the operator

-The operator requires connectivity and read/write access privileges the Kubernetes cluster and the APIC controller
+The operator requires read/write access privileges the Kubernetes cluster and the APIC controller.
+During the start-up phase, the Operator discovers APIC configuration parameters from the `ConfigMap` `aci-containers-config`.
+This `ConfigMap` is automatically deployed during the installation of the ACI CNI.

+The information discovered  during the start-up pahse includes the username and private key later used by the Operator to configure the APIC.

+> **Note**:  The `ConfigMap` is deployed in the `Namespace` `aci-containers-system`

 #### Option 1: Operator running outside of the K8s Cluster